 13. Taking 401k Loans

 Taking a loan from your 401k can seem like a fine idea when times are tough.
-However, if an employer terminates you while you have an outstanding loan, you could wind up taking an unwanted distribution from the plan, owing taxes and a penalty if you can’t pay it back immediately.
+If an employer terminates you while you have an outstanding loan, however, you could wind up taking an unwanted distribution from the plan, owing taxes and a penalty if you can't pay it back immediately.
 Borrowing from your 401k can get costly and will put a significant dent in your retirement nest egg.

 14. Contributing Only Your Company’s Default Minimum to Your 401k